IV DRUGS

 Any breach in the tunica intima can activate your clotting factors which contribute to the beginning of the above situation.

-If you are using IV drugs, it is important to be aware of the potential risks to your vein health.
+If you are using IV drugs, it is crucial to be aware of the potential risks to your vein health.
 If you have any concerns, please talk to your doctor.

 Intravenous (IV) drug use can strip a vein by damaging the inner lining of the vein and causing it to collapse.
-This can happen in a number of ways:
+This can happen in several ways:

-1. Irritation: The chemicals in IV drugs can irritate the inner lining of the vein, causing it to become inflamed and swollen.
+1. Irritation: The chemicals in IV drugs can irritate the vein's inner lining, causing it to become inflamed and swollen.
 This swelling can narrow or even block the vein.

 2. Scarring: Over time, repeated injections can cause the inner lining of the vein to scar.
 This scarring can make the vein more prone to collapse.